AbhijeetKumarThakur2192/Easy_Data_Analysis/README.md

 3. Enter a name for the output report with the '.html' extension.
 4. The Sweetviz report will be automatically generated based on the provided data.

+## To open an issue:

+1) Go to the "Issues" tab on this repository.
+2) Click on the "New Issue" button.
+3) Describe your question, problem, or feedback in detail.

+# Acknowledgements and Thanks

+We extend our heartfelt gratitude to the creators and maintainers of Python, Sweetviz and the Pandas library.
+This project owes its functionality, efficiency, and versatility to the robustness of Python as a programming language and the powerful data manipulation capabilities offered by the Pandas library.
+We deeply appreciate the continuous efforts of these open-source communities, which have been instrumental in the development and success of this tool.

+# Gratitude to the Learning Community

+I extend my deepest appreciation to the vast and diverse community of content creators, educators, and online platforms whose collective efforts have been indispensable in my journey of learning Python.
+The wealth of knowledge shared by numerous YouTube channels, websites, forums, and online website has played an integral role in enhancing my understanding and proficiency in Python programming.

 ## License

 This project is licensed under the [MIT License](LICENSE)